term7/02_SpoofMAC/README.md

+## Recently many users of SpoofMac have complained that SpoofMac stopped working from the commandline.
+We can confirm that there is a small issue: With recent updates it is not possible anymore to change the MAC address of the wifi card without switching off wifi first!

 # SpoofMAC-Installer for OS X

 This installation script is targeted to users who wish to make informed decisions and who want to improve their privacy and security on a Mac.
 We want everybody to be able to able to do this installation, which is why this script is meant to be educative and a source of learning - especially for users who have never used the command line (Terminal.app) before.